NASA-IMPACT/veda-docs/hub-guides/code-server.md

 The VEDA JupyterHub comes with several VS Code extensions pre-installed.
 However, you may need access to others that are not installed.
 For example, the ms-python `Python` extension is required for debugging Python code and isn't curently installed by default.

-1. Navigate to the Extensions view by clicking on the icon with four boxes and one slightly offset
+1. Navigate to the Extensions view by clicking on the icon with four boxes and one slightly offset:

    ![Extensions icon in VS Code](images/extensions_icon.png){fig-align="left" width=100}

 2. The view shows the already installed extensions.
-Type the name of the extension you're looking for in the 'Search Extensions' text box
+Type the name of the extension you're looking for in the 'Search Extensions' text box:

    ![Install VS Code extension](images/install-extension.png)

-3. Click install
+3. Click install.

 :::{.callout-note}
 The extensions will be installed for the duration of your session.
 For persistant access to VS Code extensions, raise an issue in [VEDA Hub docker image repository](https://github.com/NASA-IMPACT/pangeo-notebook-veda-image).